revit13/hello-world-read-module/README.md

 ### Push Docker image to your preferred container registry

-Run the following command to login to your registry that intended to store the docker image and to push the image to the registry.
+Run the following command to login to the registry meant to store the docker image and to push the image to the registry.

 ```bash
 make docker-push